lab1092/blender-manual_ja/manual/render/blender_render/textures/mapping/uv/applying_image.rst

 - :doc:`Render Bake </render/workflows/bake>` an image based on how the mesh looks

-  - The Render Bake feature provides several tools to replace the current image based on a render of :doc:`Vertex Paint </materials/vertex_paint>` colors, Normals (bumps), Procedural materials, textures and lighting, and ambient occlusion.
+  - The Render Bake feature provides several tools to replace the current image based on a render of :doc:`Vertex Paint </render/blender_render/materials/special_effects/vertex_paint>` colors, Normals (bumps), Procedural materials, textures and lighting, and ambient occlusion.
 - Paint using :doc:`Texture Paint </render/blender_render/textures/painting>`.

-  - Use the UV/Image Editor menu *Image* → *New*.
+  - Use the UV/Image Editor menu *Image* --> *New*.
 Then start painting your mesh with
 - Use external software to create an image

   - Using your favorite image painting program, you could use an exported UV layout to create a texture.
-    Then save your changes, and back in Blender, use the Image→Open menu command to load it as your UV image for the mesh in Face Select Mode for the desired (and active) UV Texture layer.
+    Then save your changes, and back in Blender, use the Image-->Open menu command to load it as your UV image for the mesh in Face Select Mode for the desired (and active) UV Texture layer.
     Using the *Edit Externally* tool in the *Image* menu, Blender will open an image editor, as specified in the *User Preferences* and load in the image to be edited.